DiffOP: Reinforcement Learning of Optimization-Based Control Policies via Implicit Policy Gradients: Experiment Details

-\textbf{Simulation environment source codes.} We have made different simulation environments/systems as a standalone Python package, which will be available at github.

-\subsection{Implementations for control policies.}
+\subsection{Implementations for Control Policies.}

-\textbf{Data acquisition.} For \textit{nonlinear control task}, we use a time horizon $T = 20$, consistent with the experimental setting in PDP control~\cite{jin2020pontryagin}.
-We then collect a total of 20 trajectories from systems with random inputs $u_{1:T}$ drawn from a uniform distribution, using this data to train the dynamic model.
-For \textit{building control}, there is a built-in controller in Energyplus model.
-Following work~\cite{chen2019gnu}, we collect the history data of 3 month, during which the heating system is governed by the built-in controller.
-We collect data to train the cost model and dynamic model for DiffOP, PDP-control and MPC-ICNN.

-\textbf{DiffOP.} We present the architecture of DiffOP for all the control tasks as follows.
-We note that for all the input neural networks (ICNN), we utilize the softplus activation function to ensure the hessian is positive definite.
-We denote $i$ as the planning step. \begin{itemize} \item Nonlinear control: The planning horizon is $\overline{T}=3$.
-The dynamic model is parameterized by an ICNN with a layer structure $n+m$-$4$-$n$.
-The cost is parameterized by a quadratic cost objective. \item Building control: The planning horizon is $\overline{T}=12$.
-The dynamic model is parameterized by a linear model $x_{i+1} = x_i + \Delta t \cdot \theta_f^\tr [x_i^\tr, u_i^\tr, d_i^\tr ]^\tr $, $\theta_f \in \R^{(n+m+p)n}$.
-The energy consumption is parameterized by an input convex neural network with a layer structure $(n+m)$-$12$-$1$. \end{itemize}
+\textbf{Initialization.} For the \textit{nonlinear control} tasks, all optimization-based policies are initialized following the same procedure used in~\cite{jin2020pontryagin}, while their original setup was in a supervised imitation learning context.
+For the \textit{voltage control} tasks, all approaches are initialized with $A = 0.5I$ and $C_v = I$.
+Under this initialization, the resulting policy does not drive the voltage within the acceptable 5\% deviation range.

-For the policy gradient estimation in nonlinear control, we choose $N=10$ as the number of trajectory samples.
-For building control, we consider each natural day as an iteration to update the policy parameters.
+\textbf{DiffOP.} For the policy gradient estimation in both nonlinear control and voltage control, we choose $N=10$ as the number of trajectory samples, $\beta = 0.01$ as the exploration rate, $\eta = 0.1$ to be the learning rate.
+DiffOP (Step) uses a planning horizon of $H=6$ for the Cartpole and Voltage control tasks, and $H=12$ for the Robot Arm and Quadrotor control tasks.
+DiffOP (Traj) sets the horizon to $H=T$, equal to the full episode length of each environment.

-\textbf{Pontryagin Differentiable Programming (PDP) control framework.} We follow the methodology outlined~\cite{jin2020pontryagin} and utilize their published code to conduct our experiments.
-We assume the true cost model is \textit{known}, and we model each system with a linear model $x_{i+1} = x_i + \Delta t \cdot \theta^\tr [x_i^\tr, u_i^\tr]^\tr$.
-Here the policy parameter of the PDP control is $\theta \in \R^{(m+n) \times n}$.
-At each iteration, we solve the control problem to obtain optimal control and predicted future state $u^\star_{1:T}, x^\star_{1:T}$, and then receive the true state $x_{1:T}$.
-We use the trajectory loss $\|x_{1:T} - x^\star_{1:T}\|^2$ to update the dynamic model.
+\textbf{Pontryagin Differentiable Programming (PDP) (offline).} We follow the methodology outlined~\cite{jin2020pontryagin} and utilize their published code to conduct our experiments.
+For the voltage control task, we generate 10,000 trajectories using expert demonstrations from TASRL~\cite{feng2023bridging}, and train a policy using the PDP framework.
+The planning horizon is $H=T$ as DiffOP(traj).

-\textbf{MPC-ICNN. } For MPC-ICNN, we follow the work~\cite{chen2019optimal}, where the control policy is modeled with a convex optimization-based policy.
-The dynamics is modeled with an input convex neural network~\cite{amos2017input} with a layer structure $(n+m)$-$4$-$n$.
-At each iteration, we solve the optimization problem and apply the optimal control to the system.

-\textbf{PPO.} We adopt stable-baselines3~\cite{stable-baselines3} to implement the baseline PPO.
-The policy uses a two-layer MLP with 256 units per hidden layer.